Youth Empowerment & Support Services (YESS)

 We focus on collaboration (with everyone).
 Collaboration means we work together with other organization and in line with local, provincial, and national plans to create a holistic approach to addressing homelessness.

-Our 24-bed overnight shelter, Nexus, gives youth a safe, secure, and immediate place to stay when experiencing homelessness.
-The shelter opens at 9PM every night and provides beds for sleeping, basic needs like food, clothing, showers and laundry, school supplies, and packed lunches for youth attending school.
+Our 24/7 sleep shelter gives youth a safe, secure, and immediate place to sleep and seek shelter, any time of the day.
+The shelter is open 24 hours a day, seven days a week, and provides beds for sleeping, basic needs like food, clothing, showers, laundry, school supplies, and packed lunches for youth attending school.
 This is a safe place for all youth with support and access to staff who are trained to deal with diverse client needs.
-We are LGBTQ2S+ friendly.
-We have harm reduction minded staff, with suicidal ideation intervention and safety planning.
-Youth who stay in shelter will also receive justice support from staff.
-Our organization works closely with EPS beat officers to understand charges and pathways.
-Our staff also work with youth to review judicial documents and assist with reminders for appointments and court dates.
+We are 2SLGBTQIA+ friendly, we have harm reduction-minded staff, with suicidal ideation intervention and safety planning.
+We also provide on-site trauma support to help with sleep anxiety, problem solving, and emotional regulation.
+Youth who stay in shelter will also receive justice support from staff, as our organization works closely with Edmonton Police Service beat officers to understand charges and pathways through the system.
 Staff work to build community support connections before youth leave program to ensure supports exist beyond their time at YESS.

-The Armoury Resource Centre (ARC) is home to a variety of daytime programs, including medical care, addictions and mental health counselling, help with continuing education and employment, art therapy and programming, recreational activities, life skills and employment readiness, and help with housing resources.
-ARC provide youth with basic needs and shelter from the elements with the support of non-judgemental staff in a safe place to hang out without the fear of loitering or trespassing charges.
-At ARC, our youth have a safe place to come where they can build, on their own terms, relationships with our staff.
-Our staff focus is on establishing trust with our youth so that they will see themselves as worthy of care and compassion, building positive relationships with staff that encourage growth and self-confidence.
+Daytime resources and programs are now offered through our Whyte Avenue building.
+This includes medical care, addictions and mental health counselling, help with continuing education and employment, art therapy and programming, recreational activities, life skills and employment readiness, and help with housing resources.
+Programs provide youth with basic needs and shelter from the elements with the support of non-judgemental staff in a safe place to hang out without the fear of loitering or trespassing charges.
+Youth have a safe place to come where they can build, on their own terms, relationships with our staff.
+Our staff focus is on establishing trust with youth so that they will see themselves as worthy of care and compassion, building positive relationships with staff that encourage growth and self-confidence.

 Please note that the YESS name and logo are the sole property of YESS and can only be used with expressed written permission and within brand guidelines.
 Any usage of our logo should be approved by YESS.